slott56/slott56.github.io/Pelican/content/blog/2026/03/2026-03-20_human_json.rst

 This content is human-generated.
 All the mistakes are mine, without the taint of AI slop.

-I've added a the needed `human.json <{static}/media/human.json>`_, and can update it if you want me to vouch for your content, also.
+I've added the needed `human.json <{static}/media/human.json>`_, and can update it if you want me to vouch for your content, also.